-- a) Grades follow Hunter's grading system: http://catalog.hunter.cuny.edu/content.php?catoid=15&navoid=1433.Grades will be curved at my discretion. - b) Examinations are 1 hour and 15 in length.
-If you arrive late, you lose that time. - c) Make-up exams are ONLY available in extreme cases, and students must provide documentation of the reason for missing the exam (medical or other forms)
+- a) Grades follow Hunter's grading system: http://catalog.hunter.cuny.edu/content.php?catoid=15&navoid=1433.
+Grades will be curved at my discretion. - b) Examinations are 1 hour and 15 in length.
+If you arrive late, you lose that time. - c) Your exams must be written legibly using complete sentences, spelling and proper grammar.
+If you have a hand writing issue, practice.
+I cannot grade what I cannot read. - d) Make-up exams are ONLY available in extreme cases, and students must provide documentation of the reason for missing the exam (medical or other forms) - e) I will automatically agree to the CR/NC option ONLY if the conditions stated in the CR/NCR form are satisfied: all course work has been completed and you earned grades such that you accumulate at least 50 points total in the course (this includes labs plus exams plus extra, if you earned any).

-d) I will automatically agree to the CR/NC option ONLY if the conditions stated in the CR/NCR form are satisfied: all course work has been completed and you earned grades such that you accumulate at least 50 points total in the course (this includes labs plus exams plus extra, if you earned any).
 Students on probation are not eligible for this option.
 Students must see me during office hours before the last day of class to discuss this option.
 Requests for CR/NC as a final grade will not be accepted during or after the final exam.